Bids for the 2026 Commonwealth Games: Oceania

+First selection

 Bidding calendar

 During the CGF General Assembly on 31 March 2017 in Gold Coast, after the troubled 2022 Commonwealth Games host city bid process, the executive board announced that it had planned to award both 2026 and 2030 Commonwealth Games simultaneously at the CGF General Assembly scheduled for Kigali, Rwanda in September 2019.
 A new model called CGF Partnerships (CGFP) was implemented.
 This aims to give stronger support to the associations and cities that show interests in hosting future Games, and enhance the overall value of the event.
 This is similar to the process used by the International Olympic Committee (IOC) since 2017.